IntelliSOFT-Consulting/PSS-Insight-v2-Deployment/README.md

 #### Pre-requisites

+- **DHIS2 Server instances**:
-- **DHIS2 Server instance**: Ensure that your instance of DHIS2 is running.
-Also ensure that you have the URL to the international instance.
+  - Ensure that your national instance of DHIS2 is running.
+  - Ensure that you have the URL to the international instance.
 - Confirm that the following environment variables have been set correctly in the [.env](./.env) file

 | Variable        | Description                                                                              |